symfony-x/.github/profile/README.md

 ### What!?

-SYMFONY-X is an attempt to make Symfony THE FRAMEWORK FOR AI web app development.
+SYMFONY-X is an attempt to make Symfony THE FRAMEWORK FOR AI driven web app development.

 ---